 Kanazawa Station

-This is the northern terminus of the Hokuriku Shinkansen rail line.
+Kanazawa was the Hokuriku Shinkansen’s terminus from 2015 until the Tsuruga extension opened in 2024.
+It is one of the line’s main intermediate stations.
 Kanazawa is the capital city of Ishikawa Prefecture and a major center of both modern and traditional arts and crafts in the Hokuriku region.
-It’s main tourist locations include, the 21st Century Museum of Contemporary Art, the partially reconstructed Kanazawa Castle, Miyoryuji Temple (also called the Ninja Temple) which has many secret passages and trap doors, the traditional teahouses of the Higashi Chaya geisha district, and Kenrokuen garden, which is said to be one of the three great gardens of Japan.
+Its main tourist locations include the 21st Century Museum of Contemporary Art, the partially reconstructed Kanazawa Castle, Myoryuji Temple (also called the Ninja Temple) which has many secret passages and trap doors, the traditional teahouses of the Higashi Chaya geisha district, and Kenrokuen garden, which is said to be one of the three great gardens of Japan.

 Popular Hotels near Kanazawa Station